webmeshproj/webmesh-vdi/README.md

       - For now see the API docs, the [example `helm` values](deploy/examples/example-ldap-helm-values.yaml), and the example [`VDIRole`](hack/glauth-role.yaml).
 There are corresponding examples for the `oidc` auth as well.

+### TODO

+  - "App Profiles"
+  - Harden images more
+  - UI needs serious makeover
+  - More testing and docs

 ## Requirements

 For building and running locally you will need: